McDonald’s Five Forces Analysis & Recommendations (Porter’s Model)

 A McDonald’s restaurant in Muscat, Oman.
 This Porter’s Five Forces analysis of McDonald’s Corporation indicates that external factors in the fast-food restaurant chain industry environment emphasize competition, customers, and substitution as the strongest forces affecting the business.
 (Photo: Public Domain)

 In this Five Forces analysis, McDonald’s faces the effects of external factors at varying intensities, based on the variations among markets around the world.
 For example, the U.S. fast-food market presents a competitive landscape different from that of the European fast-food market.
-The restaurant chain company implements strategies to meet these external factors and minimize their negative impacts.
+McDonald’s implements strategies to meet these external factors and minimize their negative impacts.
 Considering the combination of market conditions, this Five Forces analysis of McDonald’s establishes the following intensities of the five forces:

 1. Strong competitive rivalry or competition